Special value formula for the twisted triple product $L$-function and an application to the restricted $L^2$-norm problem: Proof of T:main result

 and

 and similarly for all the combinations.
-Here $\eta(n,t)=\sum_{ad=|n|}(a/d)^{it}\in\R$ are appeared in the Fourier coefficients of the Eisenstein series \cite[page 1830]{Blomer2013} and $q''=q^2/(q+1)$.
+Here $\eta(n,t)=\sum_{ad=|n|}(a/d)^{it}\in\R$ appears in the Fourier coefficients of the Eisenstein series as in \cite[page 1830]{Blomer2013} and $q''=q^2/(q+1)$.
 The terms $c_1(f,q)$, $c_2(f,q)$ are given by \cite[(2.11), (2.12)]{Blomer2013} with $g$ replaced by $f$.
-Since $c_1(f,q)\asymp 1$ and $c_2(f,q)\ll 1$, these terms certainly can be ignored in our estimations below.
+Since $c_1(f,q)\asymp 1$ and $c_2(f,q)\ll 1$, these terms certainly can be ignored in the estimates below.
 Now the Kuznetsov formula can be applied and we obtain